 The Flu Vaccine

-Getting back to influenza, with all of these miserable symptoms, who wouldn’t want to prevent this illness with vaccination?
-While we are talking about vaccination, it’s worth mentioning that there has been an advance in the vaccine, moving from two flavors of type A strains and one flavor of type B, to a vaccine with two strains of both A and B. We call this a quadrivalent vaccine, and it has had more opportunity for successful protection.
+With all of these miserable symptoms, who wouldn’t want to prevent this illness with vaccination?
+It’s worth mentioning that there has been an advance in the vaccine, moving from two flavors of type A strains and one flavor of type B to a vaccine with two strains of both A and B. This is called a quadrivalent vaccine, and it has had more opportunity for successful protection.

-You might be wondering since the manufacturing of the vaccine obviously takes several months, how the World Health Organization determines which strains of influenza will be targeted in the vaccine for the fall?
+Since the manufacture of the vaccine takes several months, how does the World Health Organization (WHO) determine which strains of influenza will be targeted in the vaccine for the fall?
 This is an important decision and involves influenza experts from all over the world.
 If the wrong strain is chosen for production, the efficacy of the vaccine may be more limited.
-In general, the northern hemisphere takes its cue from the vaccine composition from the southern hemisphere, and vice versa since the seasons are reversed.
+In general, the northern hemisphere takes its cue from the vaccine composition from the southern hemisphere, and vice versa, since the seasons are reversed.

-In February, they decide on the vaccine for the northern hemisphere for the next season based on information gathering from influenza centers in 100 countries and other partners who conduct global surveillance year round.
+In February, they decide on the vaccine for the northern hemisphere for the next season based on information gathered from influenza centers in 100 countries and other partners who conduct global surveillance year-round.

 Learn more: Which Germs in Your Daily Life Matter?